rust-lang/book/src/ch11-01-writing-tests.md

 the results of any documentation tests.
 We don’t have any documentation tests yet, but Rust can compile any code examples that appear in our API documentation.
 This feature helps us keep our docs and our code in sync!
-We’ll discuss how to write documentation tests in the “Documentation Comments” section of Chapter 14.
+We’ll discuss how to write documentation tests in the [“Making Useful Documentation Comments”][doc-comments]<!-- ignore --> section of Chapter 14.
 For now, we’ll ignore the `Doc-tests` output.

 Let’s change the name of our test to see how that changes the test output.
 Change the `it_works` function to a different name, such as `exploration`, like